anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I love you the more in that I believe you had liked me for my own sake and for nothing else.
+Quote: A little more persistence, a little more effort, and what seemed hopeless failure may turn to glorious success.

-By: John Keats
+By: Elbert Hubbard